Nevena Jevremović, Co-founder and the President of the Association ARBITRI

 Phone: +387 61 596 285

-Jasmin is a Ph.D.
-Candidate on the Political Theory Track at the Libera Università Internazionale degli Studi Sociali Guido Carli di Roma and l’Université libre de Bruxelles.
+Jasmin holds a Ph.D.
+Candidate in the Political Theory Track at the Libera Università Internazionale degli Studi Sociali Guido Carli di Roma and l’Université Libre de Bruxelles.
 His academic and professional background is in the IR, European Studies, Political Science and Law.
 He holds a Bachelor’s and a Master’s degree in Law from the University of Sarajevo – Bosnia and Herzegovina (2010 and 2013), a B.A. in European Studies and International Relations from Masaryk University, Czech Republic (2011), and an M.A.
 In Political Science from the Central European University – Hungary (2012).
 He has worked as a research analyst at the Centre for Security Studies in Sarajevo, as a trainee at the European Parliament in Brussels, and as an active member of Humanity in Action Senior Fellow Network.

-Armela Ramić, Co-founder of the Association ARBITRI
+Armela Ramić, Co-founder and Project Manager at the Association ARBITRI

 Phone: +387 61 862 844